jengalas/thesurveystation-jekyll/_surveymarks/2023/tt-4-t.md

   After a short walk into the woods, we reached the coordinates and began wandering around ... and spotted nothing other than a very thick layer of fallen leaves.
 I was beginning to think that the mark was covered by the leaves and that we would need to return with a metal detector, when I happened to turn my head to the right, and there was the turquoise-colored disk set in the top of a concrete post!

-  "I see it!
-I see it!"
+  “I see it!
+I see it!”
 I exclaimed, probably a bit too excitedly, but it was an exciting moment.
 We both thought the disk looked a bit larger than the usual ones, for some reason.
 And it is in very good condition.
 Just a few yards away is the route of the old Erie Railroad, now abandoned and apparently used as a quad trail.
 A bit farther down the hill, Roaring Brook is visible.

   After finishing our photos and documentation of the benchmark, we moved on to look for the nearby reference mark.